mitsuhiko/lucumr/2014/10/16/on-error-handling.rst

 Think of it like this: the contract your library has with the outside world is that your library exposes a certain behavior and some behavior is an implementation detail.
-While it's failure obvious that your database library will eventually do IO to talk to the database, it does not mean that it will always do.
+While it's fairly obvious that your database library will eventually do IO to talk to the database, it does not mean that it will always do.
 This has always been a problem with checked exceptions in Java because some of the interfaces do not make sense in all